styled-components/styled-components/README.md

 export default Button;
 ```

-Nothing fancy happening here, just a button.

 Let's say someplace else you want to reuse _most_ of the styles, but you want the color and border color to be `tomato` instead of `palevioletred`.
+Now you _could_ pass in an interpolated function and change them, but you want to have another component for this instead.

-To do this, you can call `styled` as a function and pass in the previous component.
+To accomplish this you can call `styled` as a function and pass in the previous component.
 Then you style that like any other styled-component, except it overrides the styles you pass in and keeps the not overridden ones around:

 ```JSX
 // Tomatobutton.js